Scionax/improve-the-world/Storytelling/Vehicle Template.md

 A vehicle template describes a particular model or type of vehicle that is present in a world.
 The template may represent a vehicle that is mass produced, or the vehicle might be one of a kind.

 The vehicle template is a markup file with the following designated headers:
-* VehicleID: A Global Unique Identifier that identifies the vehicle within the globally shared library of vehicles.
-* Build Instructions: An original text instruction preparing the vehicle for AI generation.
-AI should only read this text, never overwrite it.
 * Naming: Includes the true name of the vehicle, and other common or slang names that may be used for it.
 * Appearance: A description of the vehicle's appearance.
 * Cosmetic Options: A description of alternate styles or cosmetics the vehicle may commonly have.